 “We remain convinced that artificial intelligence will have a transforming impact on diagnostic imaging and the field of radiology.
 We are very pleased to expand our portfolio of AI software into another cancer screening domain.
 Upon this acquisition, we will have effective screening solutions for two of the top four most prevalent cancers.

 We believe that large population health screening will play an important role for health insurers, health systems and large employer groups in the near future.
-As the largest owner of diagnostic imaging centres in the United States, RadNet has relationships that can serve to make large-scale screening programs, similar to what mammography is for breast cancer screening, a reality.”
+As the largest owner of diagnostic imaging centres in the United States, RadNet has relationships that can serve to make large-scale screening programmes, similar to what mammography is for breast cancer screening, a reality.”

 Mark-Jan Harte, co-founder and CEO of Aidence, added,